wallarm/product-documentation/docs/latest/admin-en/monitoring/working-with-zabbix.md

     3. Save the changes that you made to the dashboard by clicking the *Save changes* button.

 4. Check the monitoring operation:
-    1. Make sure that the current number of attacks in the Zabbix widget matches the output of `wallarm-status` on the filter node.
+    1. Make sure that the current number of processed requests in the Zabbix widget matches the output of `wallarm-status` on the filter node.

         --8<-- "../include/monitoring/wallarm-status-check-padded-latest.md"